 Return of capital

 A return of all or some of your original investment from sale or transfer of that investment

 Payments from the government later reimbursed to the government

-For example, if you receive SSDI benefits of $800/month, but the Social Security Administration deducts $50/month to repay a government educational loan, then your rent is based on $750/month SSDI.
+For example, if you receive SSDI benefits of $800/month, but the Social Security Administration deducts $50/month for an earlier overpayment, then your rent is based on $750/month SSDI.